What types of research grants is the Office of Research responsible for? Close

 We will check the RFA to determine: if TSU is eligible for the granting mechanism, the due date of the proposal, whether a letter of intent is required to the agency, how many proposals can be submitted per institution, whether matching funds are required, what is the indirect cost rate allowed and what other faculty have already submitted an informal notification of intent.
 We will also assist you with any questions you have and help you organize, edit and submit your proposal.

-If the Office of Research gets multiple requests, priority is given to faculty that have submitted the proposal previously and were not funded, but had a positive review by the agency.
+If the Office of Research gets multiple requests, priority is given to faculty that has submitted the proposal previously and were not funded but had a positive review by the agency.
 If necessary and sufficient time allows, a pre-review process will be implemented.
-Submit your informal notice to apply early as once the Office of Research gives the faculty approval to proceed on their proposal, the decision is final.
+Submit your informal notice to apply early as once the Office of Research gives the faculty approval to proceed with their proposal, the decision is final.

 You must have a transmittal formed signed by yourself, Chair and Dean along with your budget and draft of your proposal sent to and approved by the Office of Research Financial Services (Diane Lewis).
 You should allow 5 working days for this approval to go through.
 If you need an Institutional Letter submitted with the application signed by the Provost, it is drafted by Adana Brown and signed by the Provost, only after approval by Diane Lewis.
 Allow extra time if you need the Institutional Letter.
 If the Office of Research is going to upload the documents in your application for you, all required documents must be sent to Adana Brown at least 24 hours before the due date.
 If you upload your own application and submit it, it will automatically go to Adana Brown to send through to the agency.
 Adana Brown and Dr. David Owerbach will review your application to make sure it is complete and without errors before it is sent through.
 It is best that this process takes place at least 24 hours before the due date.